-Providers undergoing recertification will receive two important letters in the mail from ForwardHealth:
+Providers undergoing the revalidation process will receive two important letters in the mail from ForwardHealth:

-• The Provider Recertification Notice.
+- The Provider Revalidation Notice.
 This is the first notice to providers.
-The Provider Recertification Notice contains identifying information about the provider who is required to complete recertification, the recertification deadline, and the ATN (application tracking number) assigned to the provider.
-The ATN is used when logging in to the ForwardHealth Portal to complete recertification and also serves as the tracking number when checking the status of the provider's recertification.

-• The PIN (personal identification number) letter.
-Providers will receive this notice a few days after the Provider Recertification Notice.
-The PIN letter will contain a recertification PIN and instructions on logging in to the Portal to complete recertification.
+The Provider Revalidation Notice contains identifying information about the provider who is required to complete the revalidation process, the revalidation deadline, and the ATN (application tracking number) assigned to the provider.
+The ATN is used when logging in to the ForwardHealth Portal to complete the revalidation process and also serves as the tracking number when checking the status of the provider's revalidation application. - The PIN (personal identification number) letter.
+Providers will receive this notice a few days after the Provider Revalidation Notice.
+The PIN letter will contain a revalidation PIN and instructions on logging in to the Portal to complete the revalidation process.

 The letters are sent to the mailing address on file with Wisconsin Medicaid.
 Providers should read these letters carefully and keep them for reference.
-The letters contain information necessary to log in to the secure Recertification area of the Portal to complete recertification.
-If a provider needs to replace one of the letters, the recertification process will be delayed.
+The letters contain information necessary to log in to the secure Revalidation area of the Portal to complete the revalidation process.
+If a provider needs to replace one of the letters, the revalidation process will be delayed.